Tehel/SenTynel/README.md

 This is a purely educational project, to play with 3D tools, while experimenting with terrain generation algorithmns and paying some hommage to video game history.

-This project, both in its idea and implementation, owes a lot to [Simon Owen](https://github.com/simonowen), who produced a modernized-yet-faithful adaptation of the game, using C++, Direct3D and an embedded Spectrum emulator running the actual game.
+This project, both in its idea and implementation, owes a lot to [Simon Owen](https://github.com/simonowen), who produced Augmentinel, a modernized-yet-faithful adaptation of the game, using C++, Direct3D and an embedded Spectrum emulator running the actual game.
 The terrain generation is almost completely taken from [his Python port](https://github.com/simonowen/sentland) of it, which got me started.

 ## Get it to run

+You'll need to have Node.js already installed first.

+Checkout project:

 ```
 git clone https://github.com/Tehel/dmjs/sentynel.git